• Most tax-efficient director’s salary and dividends for 2026-27

 Be aware that your company cannot claim the Employment Allowance if:

-• only one director or employee in the company is paid above the Secondary Threshold, and that employee is a director of the company
+• Only one director or employee in the company is paid above the Secondary Threshold, and that employee is a company director.

 Dividends are paid from company profits after tax.
 So, you need to deduct Corporation Tax from your business profits to determine how much is available to take as dividends.
-This is why HMRC charges lower rates of personal tax on dividend income, to account for the tax the company has already paid on that income.
+This is why HMRC charges lower personal tax rates on dividend income – to account for the tax the company has already paid on that income.

 The amount of dividend income you can pay yourself will depend on: